Footleg/circuit_python/LED_flinger/README.md

 distance readings from them.The VL53L1X chip worked well for this project, but I have not yet found a way to protect it from the elements.
 Anything I tried as a window on a case caused the sensor to misbehave, so I ended up just mounting the bare board on the outside of the case.

+## Power Considerations ##
+LED Strips can use a lot of power when many LEDs are lit brightly.
+When developing I have found setting the brightness low (0.1) allows me to power a couple of 5m strips from the USB port on my laptop, but be careful as a code bug can result in the USB port being overloaded of too many LEDs are lit at the same time.
+For full operation of an installation I have found the power can be injected into the LED strip ends or joins between strips and runs fine over 10m of strips.
+So with 4x 5m strips you can inject 5V power in the middle join, and it happily powers 2 strips in each direction without needing additional power cables.
+The Picos can be powered from the ends of the LED strips.
+Just ensure you use a 5V power supply that can provide the current required for the length of LED strips you choose to use.
+In theory each LED set to white at full brightness will consume 60mA.
+So a full set of 4x 5m strips (1200 LEDs) will need a 5V 72A supply!
+In practise you can use lower brightness and this code does not light all the LEDs at once.
+I have found 5A is sufficient with this code powering 840 LEDs, but you should work out your own needs for yourself, especially if you make changes to the code.
+There may be bugs I have not found which prevent LEDs being turned off properly, and launching a darter quickly lights every LED in the strip when that happens.
+That's how I learned my laptop has over current detection on the USB ports!

 ## Hardware Assembly ##
 The neopixel strips need connecting to 5V, GND and a GPIO pin for the data in line.
 You can use any available GPIO pin (just update the pin number in the code to match).
 My strips came with a loose socket with 3 wires which I soldered directly to my RP2040 board.
 Red to 5V, white to GND and the green wire to the GPIO pin.